 This is your Home page.
 Once you’ve created classes, they will appear here.
-To create a class, click on the + sign (the big arrow is pointing at it) and choose “Create a Class.”
+To create a class, click on the + sign (where the squiggly, dotted arrow is pointing) and choose “Create a Class.”
 When asked “Who is funding this class?” choose “No one.”
 This will create a class that is free for anyone to join.

 When you are given a class code, make a note of it.